okta/okta-angular/README.md

 `@okta/okta-angular/client-js` is a small set of Angular router adapters for [`@okta/okta-client-javascript`](https://github.com/okta/okta-client-javascript) (published as the `@okta/auth-foundation`, `@okta/oauth2-flows`, and `@okta/spa-platform` packages), offered as an alternative to the `@okta/okta-auth-js`-based API this library has always shipped.

 The two SDKs model authentication differently. `@okta/okta-auth-js` keeps a persistent `AuthState` that you subscribe to via `OktaAuthStateService`, and `OktaCallbackComponent`/the `okta.guard.ts` guards read from that state. `@okta/okta-client-javascript` has no such object: `AuthorizationCodeFlowOrchestrator.getToken()` and `FetchClient.fetch()` each resolve, refresh, or redirect on demand at the moment a token is actually needed, and there's nothing to subscribe to.
-The adapters below wrap that request-time model in Angular's native functional router primitives (`CanActivateFn` and a plain resolver helper), wired into Angular's dependency injector the same way `provideOktaAuth`/`OKTA_AUTH` wire up the `okta-auth-js` path above — you register your already-constructed `orchestrator`/`fetchClient` once via `provideClientJsAuth`, and the exported guards/resolver `inject()` them, rather than being built by factory functions you have to thread instances through yourself.
+The adapters below wrap that request-time model in Angular's native functional router primitives (`CanActivateFn` and a plain `fetch` helper), wired into Angular's dependency injector the same way `provideOktaAuth`/`OKTA_AUTH` wire up the `okta-auth-js` path above — you register your already-constructed `orchestrator` once via `provideClientJsAuth`, and the exported helpers `inject()` it, rather than being built by factory functions you have to thread instances through yourself.

 ### Installation